gromacs/gromacs/docs/install-guide/index.rst

   the default on macOS and when building with Visual Studio.
 On other platforms it is not extensively tested, but it likely outperforms ClFFT and can be enabled during cmake configuration.
+* For AMD-HIP_, VkFFT is the default FFT backend, as it supports both consumer and data center hardware.

 To enable VkFFT support, use the following CMake option: